India’s office lease market zooms to record high, Bengaluru leads: Report

 Bengaluru confirmed its market-leading position with its best-ever net absorption at 14.74 million sq. ft in 2024 with an increase of 63.6 per cent over the previous year.
 The city also posted its best quarter and now accounts for a 36.1 per cent share in the country’s office lease market, according to the report.

 For the full year (January-December 2024), Bengaluru led the charge with 2024 being its best year yet in net absorption terms while Mumbai also saw decadal high numbers.
-Strong annual performance across Delhi-NCR and Hyderabad also contributed to the continued growth momentum in the office market.
-These four cities accounted for 77.8 per cent share of the annual net absorption number in 2024, the report states.
+Strong annual performance across Delhi-NCR and Hyderabad also con-tributed to the continued growth momentum in the office market.

+These four cities ac-counted for 77.8 per cent share of the annual net absorption number in 2024, the re-port states.

 Global Capability Centres (GCCs) and Flex had their best year to date with both combining for a 56 per cent share of the gross leasing numbers in 2024, the report highlighted.